-Progressive is located in Arlington, Texas, and operates out of approximately 271,000 sq. ft. facilities located on 14 acres of land.
-Located in one of the major U.S. aerospace hubs, it has been able to build a strong relationship with major OEMs, such as Lockheed-Martin and The Boeing Company.
+The Arlington facility located in Texas, operates out of 271,000 sq. ft. facilities on 14 acres of land.
+Located in the Dallas-Fort Worth area, in one of the major U.S. aerospace hubs, it has been able to build a strong relationship with major OEMs, such as Lockheed Martin and The Boeing Company.

 The Corporation is able to manufacture complex five-axis components in aluminum, aluminum-lithium or titanium.
-Over the years, Progressive has been able to capitalize on this expertise and develop specific knowhow, particularly in the difficult area of military fighter aircraft components.
-Progressive is a supplier for major US fighter programs, such as F-15, F-16, F-18, F-22 and JSF, as well as non-fighter aircraft, such as C-17.
+Over the years, the Corporation has been able to capitalize on this expertise and develop specific know-how, particularly in the difficult area of military fighter aircraft components.
+The Arlington site is a supplier for major US fighter programs, such as F-15, F-16, F-18, F-22 and JSF, as well as non-fighter aircraft, such as C-17.

-In response to the OEMs' trend toward the reduction of their supplier base and increased outsourcing, Progressive entered into the kitting aftermarket.
+In response to the OEMs' trend toward the reduction of their supplier base and increased outsourcing, the Arlington site entered into the kitting market.
 Kitting consists of delivering to customers not only one single component, but a "kit" including all related components.
 By doing so, OEMs are able to significantly reduce the number of suppliers, thus relying on an array of larger suppliers which, in return, are responsible for the procurement required from smaller suppliers.

-Magtron is a provider of precision components and assemblies to the defence and aerospace industries.
-Magtron, through the use of its metal joining technology, also manufactures electronic enclosures, heat exchangers, and cabinets for suppliers of airborne radar, electro-optic systems, and aircraft engine controls.
-Magtron's electro-mechanical assemblies include power dividers for naval radar systems and space payload interfaces for manoeuvre and retrieval systems.
-Magtron is located in Toronto, Ontario, and operates from a 36,000 sq. ft. leased plant.
+The Toronto site is a provider of precision components and assemblies to the defence and aerospace industries.
+This site, through the use of its metal joining technology, also manufactures electronic enclosures, heat exchangers, and cabinets for suppliers of airborne radar, electro-optic systems, and aircraft engine controls.
+Electro-mechanical assemblies include power dividers for naval radar systems and space payload interfaces for manoeuvre and retrieval systems.
+This site is located in Toronto, Ontario, and operates from a 36,000 sq. ft. leased plant.